-This is branded content for RSEA Safety.
+This is a commercial collaboration with RSEA Safety.

 Whether you're in the construction industry, or planning a home renovation, it's important to have the right workwear.